 I take this opportunity to express my profound gratitude to management of Thakur Degree College Of Science & Commerce for giving me this opportunity to accomplish this project work.

-I am very much thankful to Mrs.C.T.Chakraborty- Principal of Thakur College for their kind co-operation in the completion of my project.
+I am very much thankful to MrsC.T.Chakraborty- Principal of Thakur College for their kind co-operation in the completion of my project.

 A special vote of thanks to my faculty, Mr. Ashish Trivedi who is our HOD & also our project guide Mrs. Sujitha Mohan Mam for their most sincere, useful and encouraging contribution throughout the project span, without them we couldn’t start and complete the project on time.